 These life experiences were drawn upon to tell a story and bring depth to the characters in To Sleep…Perchance to Die.
 Hubert (Hubie) Santos, the only non-fictional character, is a well-known criminal attorney who practices in Hartford, Connecticut.
 He has handled many high profile cases, including the appeal of Michael Skakel in the murder of Martha Moxley.

 Don has followed To Sleep…Perchance to Die with Revenge Best Served Bloody and The Second Horseman.
 Both novels continue the Bret Manley, E.J.
 Stanley, and Mai Faca adventures and feature Connecticut locations.

 Don is a native of Enfield, Connecticut.
 He went to Suffield Academy in Suffield, Connecticut, and Syracuse University where he majored in psychology.
 He received his dental degree from Meharry Medical College School of Dentistry in Nashville, Tennessee, and his oral and maxillofacial surgical training at Weill Cornell Medical College/The New York Hospital in New York City.

 He has lived most of his adult life in Windham Center, Connecticut and Mystic, Connecticut.
-His current residence is New Milford, CT.
+His current residence is Orlando, Florida

 Click here for “Sleep Perchance to Die” virtual book tour info!